Having spent a morning with Oyster Farm Tours Coffin Bay I have to say it’s one of my all-time favourite foodie experiences.

 The tour with Oyster Farm Tours Coffin Bay takes 1.5 hours and costs $53 with a glass of bubbly.

-I’m Shannon, and this is my blog Eat Well Travel Often.
-If you enjoyed this post and want to follow my travel and foodie adventures sign up for my newsletter.
+I’m Shannon, foodie and travel blogger.
+If you enjoyed this post you can sign up for my newsletter.
 I post heaps of photos on Instagram, and you’re welcome to pop into my Facebook lounge for a chat about all things travel and food.